-Additionally, in January 2017, the Company was served by CONSOB (the Italian financial regulatory authority) with a notice commencing administrative sanction proceedings for market manipulation in connection with the Transactions.
+Additionally, in January 2017, the Company was served by the Commissione Nazionale per le Società e la Borsa ("CONSOB") (the Italian financial regulatory authority) with a notice commencing administrative sanction proceedings for market manipulation in connection with the Transactions.
 In relation to the Transactions, the notice named MPS, three individuals from MPS's former management and two former employees of the Company as defendants, whereas the Company was named only in its capacity as vicariously liable to pay any fines imposed on its former employees.
 In May 2018 CONSOB issued its decision in which it levied EUR 100,000 fines in relation to each of the Company's two former employees as well as revocations of the Italian law integrity requirement to perform certain corporate functions of three and six months respectively.
 The Company was vicariously liable to pay the fines imposed on its former employees, and paid those fines in July 2018.
-The Company has appealed the CONSOB decision to the Milan Court of Appeal.
+The Company appealed the CONSOB decision to the Milan Court of Appeal and in December 2020, the Court of Appeal annulled the CONSOB decision against NIP.
+CONSOB has appealed the Court of Appeal's decision to the Italian Supreme Court.